 - There are 2 ways that you can use CHANTIX to help you quit smoking.
 Talk to your doctor about the following 2 ways to use

-2. You can also start taking CHANTIX before you choose a quit date.
+Start taking CHANTIX before you choose a quit date.
 Pick a date to quit smoking that is between days 8 and 35 of treatment.
-Make sure that you try to stop smoking on your quit date.
-If you slip-up and smoke, try again.
-Some people need to take CHANTIX for a few weeks for CHANTIX to work best.

 - CHANTIX comes as a white tablet (0.5 mg) and a blue tablet (1 mg).
 You start with the white tablet and then usually go to the blue tablet.
-See the chart below for dosing instructions.
+See the chart below for dosing instructions for adults.

 |Day 1 to Day 3||